Skip to main content

 The detection pipeline

-When you send a request to any Safety endpoint, Tuteliq first normalizes the input.
+When you send a request to any Safety endpoint, Tuteliq first normalizes the input and detects the content language.
 Text is analyzed directly.
 Audio files are transcribed via Whisper and then analyzed as text with timestamped segments preserved.
 Images are processed through Vision AI for visual classification and OCR text extraction simultaneously — so a screenshot of a harmful conversation is caught by both the visual and textual classifiers.
+Language detection uses a layered approach for maximum reliability:

 2. Multi-model classification